chongyangma/ElementSyn/README.md

 ## Requirements

-The code requires [CMake](https://cmake.org/) to build and has been tested under Windows (MSVC 2010 and later) and Mac OS X. Additional dependencies (already included in this repo) are:
+The code requires [CMake](https://cmake.org/) to build and has been tested under Windows (MSVC 2010 and later), Linux and Mac OS X. Additional dependencies (already included in this repo) are:
 * [FreeGLUT](http://freeglut.sourceforge.net/) for output visualization
 * [QuadProg++](https://github.com/liuq/QuadProgpp) for quadratic programming